codee-com/open-catalog/Checks/PWD002/README.md

     sum += array[i];
   }
 }
 ```

-Alternatively, the scalar reduction OpenMP clause can be used.
-This will
+Alternatively, we can also use the scalar `reduction` directive from OpenMP.
-automatically privatize the specified variable so that each thread performs the
+This will automatically create a copy of the variable for each thread, ensuring
-computation safely.
-Once all threads have finished, their results are reduced
+they can perform their computations safely.
+Once all threads have finished,
-into the variable using the specified reduction operator.
+their results are combined into the original variable using the specified
+reduction operator:

 ```c
 void foo() {